 Tweedy Pie is a 1923 Ford Model T Roadster originally owned and built by Orange County Ignitors member James Robert Johnston aka Bob Johnston of Anaheim, California between 1954 and 1956.
 Bob widened the body of the car 3 inches, before he channeled it over bobbed 1932 Ford frame rails.
 The wheelbase on the altered deuce frame was reduced to 84 inches.
 Bob was a instrument mechanic at one of the local airplane factories, so according to Ed Roth who later bought the car from Bob, the car was fit with "the best gauges known to man".
 The gas tank on the car was from a 1941 Willys.
 Once the bodywork was done, the car was painted in a one off mix, copied from a Union 76 oil called Royal Triton Purple.
 The car was painted with more then 40 coats of lacquer using a vacuum cleaner.
 Bob's nephew Dick Johnston painted the car in Bob's garage in Bellflower, were he lived before he moved to Anaheim.
 Dick also did a lot of the metal work on the car.
+Bob's roadster was upholstered by Lee Garofolo of Lee's Golden Needle in Garden Grove, California.
 In 1958, a couple of years after the car was finished, Bob had Ed Roth pinstripe the car.

 September 5th, 1959 the Tweedy Pie won the "Best Roadster" award at the first and last Disneyland Car Club Day and Autocade.
 Later the same year it was also featured on the cover of Rodding and Re-styling December 1959.
 Photos from theDisneyland Car Club Day and Autocade shows that Bob by then had swapped the flathead in the Tweedy Pie for a 1957 Chevrolet Corvette engine with a single four-barrel carb.
 Wanting to keep the car up to date and fresh for the next show season Bob decided that it was time to upgrade the car.
 In order to show the Tweedy Pie at different shows, Bob had to belong to a club.
 He was not member of any club, and decided to make up his own club called the Orange County Ignitors in order to show off his creation.
 While Bob owned the car he was contacted by the producers behind the 77 Sunset Strip TV series.
 Before they decided to use Norm Grabowski's Lightning Bug, they wanted to use the "Tweedy Pie".
 The contract was sewed up, but Bob backed out at the last minute because he did not want anyone else to drive his beloved car.